eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/0081c69a-28d0-4d38-981b-a79b570ed3aa" />

 It seems that load-alignment generally leads to better performance than store-alignment.
+We see that especially with large vectors (e.g. 64 byte) the performance difference between alignment and non-alignment can make a difference of more than `100%`.
+With smaller vectors (e.g. 8 byte) the difference is only `20%`.
+The explanation is that with larger vectors, more of those cross cache line boundaries.
+For example, if all 64 byte vectors are misaligned, all of them must cross the 64 byte boundaries, and are thus turned into two accesses.
+If the vectors are smaller, only a fraction of them is split, leading to a lower overhead.

 However, on some OCI `NEON` machine, and a 16-byte (4 int) vector, I seem to get (very!) slight better performance with load-alignment, i.e. the green lines go vertical: